demipixel/dutie/README.md

 ##### actPriority
 Default is 0.
 Short for "active priority".
-This is normally higher than priority, as it is how much priority it has while it is running.
+This is normally higher than priority, as it is how much priority the task has when executing.
 Remember, anything with a higher priority could cancel this, so sets this high if you shouldn't / can't stop it.
 Think of this as "how important is it that the task finishes now"